theupdateframework/taps/tapXX.md

     hashes in the new snapshot metadata file.
 If not, discard the new snapshot metadata file, then go to step 5.6._

-* _**5.4.6**. **Check for a freeze attack.** The latest known time MUST be lower than the expiration timestamp in the new snapshot metadata file.
+* _**5.4.6**. **Check for a freeze attack.** The expiration timestamp in the new snapshot metadata file MUST be higher than the fixed update start time.
   If so, the new snapshot metadata file becomes the trusted snapshot metadata file.
 If the new snapshot metadata file has expired, discard it, then go to step 5.6._

 _**5.5**. **Load the local targets metadata file, if any.**_